History of the United States (1849–1865): Kansas–Nebraska Act

-With the admission of California as a state in 1851, the Pacific Coast had finally been reached.
+With the admission of California as a state in 1850, the Pacific Coast had finally been reached.
 Manifest Destiny had brought Americans to the end of the continent.
 President Millard Fillmore hoped to continue Manifest Destiny, and with this aim he sent Commodore Matthew Perry to Japan in the hopes of arranging trade agreements in 1853.

 A railroad to the Pacific was planned, and Senator Stephen A. Douglas wanted the transcontinental railway to pass through Chicago.
 Southerners protested, insisting that it run through Texas, Southern California and end in New Orleans.
 Douglas decided to compromise and introduced the Kansas–Nebraska Act of 1854.
 In exchange for having the railway run through Chicago, he proposed 'organizing' (open for white settlement) the territories of Kansas and Nebraska.

 Douglas anticipated Southern opposition to the act and added in a provision that stated that the status of the new territories would be subject to popular sovereignty.
 In theory, the new states could become slave states under this condition.
 Under Southern pressure, Douglas added a clause which explicitly repealed the Missouri Compromise.
 President Franklin Pierce supported the bill as did the South and a fraction of northern Democrats.

 The act split the Whigs.
 Northern Whigs generally opposed the Kansas–Nebraska Act while Southern Whigs supported it.
 Most Northern Whigs joined the new Republican Party.
 Some joined the Know-Nothing Party which refused to take a stance on slavery.
 The southern Whigs tried different political moves, but could not reverse the regional dominance of the Democratic Party.

 Bleeding Kansas

-With the opening of Kansas, settlers rushed into the new territory.
-Both pro- and anti-slavery supporters rushed to settle in the new territory.
+With the opening of Kansas, both pro- and anti-slavery supporters rushed to settle in the new territory.
 Violent clashes soon erupted between them.
 Abolitionists from New England settled in Topeka, Lawrence, and Manhattan.
 Pro-slavery advocates, mainly from Missouri, settled in Leavenworth and Lecompton.

 In 1855, elections were held for the territorial legislature.
 While there were only 1,500 legal voters, migrants from Missouri swelled the population to over 6,000.
 The result was that a pro-slavery majority was elected to the legislature.
 Free-soilers were so outraged that they set up their own delegates in Topeka.
-A group of anti-slavery Missourians sacked Lawrence on May 21, 1856.
+A group of pro-slavery Missourians sacked Lawrence on May 21, 1856.
 Violence continued for two more years until the promulgation of the Lecompton Constitution.

-The violence, known as "Bleeding Kansas," scandalized the Democratic administration and began a more heated sectional conflict.
-Charles Sumner of Massachusetts gave a speech in the Senate entitled "The Crime Against Kansas."
-The speech was a scathing criticism of the South and the "peculiar institution."
+The violence, known as "Bleeding Kansas", scandalized the Democratic administration and began a more heated sectional conflict.
+Charles Sumner of Massachusetts gave a speech in the Senate entitled "The Crime Against Kansas".
+The speech was a scathing criticism of the South and the "peculiar institution".
 As an example of rising sectional tensions, days after delivering the speech, South Carolina Representative Preston Brooks approached Sumner during a recess of the Senate and caned him.